 Leica was founded by German Ernst Leitz in 1869.
 The company specializes in the production of cameras and binoculars.
 Leica has always been a pioneer in the field of optical technology, the company has a long tradition and is synonymous with high quality.
 Leica binoculars are some of the best available on the market.

 Swarovski Optik was founded by Wilhelm Swarovski in 1949 in Wattens / Austria.
 Swarovski binoculars are highly valued by nature lovers for bird watching, astronomy, or hunting because of their unique quality.
 Lots of experience experimenting with dozens of glass types, technological know-how, extremely precise manufacturing, and strictest quality control enables Swarowski technicians to build top instruments, in which almost all negative effects such as light refraction, reflections, and dispersion are eliminated.

 So do I really need high-end binoculars?

-So why purchase premium binoculars?
-If you buy the most expensive binoculars from a well-known manufacturer, you can be sure that you will get a high-quality instrument that will serve you well for many years.
+So why buy premium binoculars?
+When you buy the most expensive pair of binoculars from a well-known manufacturer, you can be sure that you are getting a high-quality instrument that will give you many years of good service.